 On November 3, 2017, we entered into the Loan and Security Agreement with Silicon Valley Bank.
 The Loan and Security Agreement allows us to borrow up to \$35.0 million, with a \$25.0 million term loan, or Term Loan, and a revolving line of credit of up to \$10.0 million, or the Revolving Line of Credit, subject to, with respect to the Revolving Line of Credit, a borrowing base of 85% of eligible accounts receivable.
 The Term Loan was advanced upon the closing of the Loan and Security Agreement.
 Borrowings under the Loan and Security Agreement mature in October 2022.
 The Term Loan bears interest at a variable rate equal to (i) the thirty-day U.S. London Interbank Offer Rate, or LIBOR, plus (ii) 4.20%, with a minimum rate of 5.43% per annum.
 Principal amounts outstanding under the Revolving Line of Credit bear interest at a variable rate equal to (i) LIBOR plus (ii) 3.50%, with a minimum rate of 4.70% per annum.
 We are also required to pay an annual facility fee on the Revolving Line of Credit of \$25,000.
-The average Term Loan Advance interest rate for the three months ended March 31, 2020 was 5.8%.
+The average Term Loan Advance interest rate for the nine months ended September 30, 2020 was 5.5%.

 We may prepay the outstanding principal amount under the Term Loan Advance plus accrued and unpaid interest and, if the Term Loan Advance is repaid in full, a prepayment premium.
 The prepayment premium will equal (i) \$750,000, if the prepayment is made on or before November 3, 2018, (ii) \$500,000, if the prepayment is made after November 3, 2018 and on or prior to November 3, 2019 and (iii) \$250,000, if the prepayment is made after November 3, 2019.
 In addition, a final payment on the Term Loan Advance in the amount of \$1.2 million is due upon the earlier of the maturity date of the Term Loan Advance or its payment in full.
-In January 2019 and May 2019, we prepaid \$12.5 million and \$12.4 million of the principal amount of the Term Loan Advance, respectively, and did not incur any prepayment premium as we did not repay the Term Loan Advance in full.
-These prepayments cover scheduled principal payments from November 2019 to September 2022.
+In January 2019, May 2019 and August 2020, we prepaid \$12.5 million, \$12.4 million and \$0.1 million of the principal amount of the Term Loan Advance, respectively, and did not incur any prepayment premium as we did not repay the Term Loan Advance in full.
+As of September 30, 2020, the principal balance outstanding was one dollar.

 The Loan and Security Agreement contains customary representations, warranties, and events of default such as a material adverse change in our business, operations or financial conditions, as well as affirmative and negative covenants.
 The negative covenants include, among other provisions, covenants that limit or restrict our ability to incur liens, make investments, incur indebtedness, merge with or acquire other entities, dispose of assets, make dividends or other distributions to holders of our equity interests, engage in any new line of business, or enter into certain transactions with affiliates, in each case subject to certain exceptions.
-As of March 31, 2020, the principal balance outstanding was \$0.1 million and we were in compliance with our debt covenants.
+As of September 30, 2020, we were in compliance with our debt covenants.